rehanvdm/cdk-express-pipeline-github-diff/README.md

 - Updates action/job summaries with the full diff output

 **Parameters for Generate Mode:**

 - `mode`: Set to `'generate'` (required)
-- `github-token`: GitHub token for API access and caching (required)
+- `github-token`: GitHub token for API access and caching that needs `pull-requests: write` permission (required)
 - `cloud-assembly-directory`: Directory containing the CDK Cloud Assembly (optional, default: `cdk.out`)
 - `stack-selectors`: Comma-separated stack selectors or patterns to diff (optional, default: `**` for all stacks)
 - `job-name`: Name of the job, used to link to action/job logs in summaries (optional)

 ### Print Mode (`mode: 'print'`)

 The print mode retrieves cached diff data and updates the pull request description.
 This mode:

 - Retrieves all cached diff data from previous `generate` jobs
 - Combines diffs according to the pipeline wave/stage structure
 - Updates the pull request description with formatted diff output
 - Can combine results from multiple cloud assemblies

 **Parameters for Print Mode:**

 - `mode`: Set to `'print'` (required)
-- `github-token`: GitHub token for API access and caching (required)
+- `github-token`: GitHub token for API access and caching that needs `pull-requests: write` permission (required)
 - `cloud-assembly-directory`: Directory containing the CDK Cloud Assembly (optional, default: `cdk.out`)
 - `job-name`: Name of the job, used to link to action/job logs in summaries (optional)
-- `cloud-assemblies`: List of cloud assemblies to print diffs from(optional).
-Do not specify `cloud-assembly-directory` this property is the "array" version of `cloud-assembly-directory` and allows you to specify multiple assemblies and custom headers.
+- `cloud-assemblies`: List of cloud assemblies to print diffs from (optional).
+Do not specify `cloud-assembly-directory` when using this property as it is the "array" version of `cloud-assembly-directory` and allows you to specify multiple assemblies and custom headers.

 ### Basic - Single Job Diff